Modernizing Streaming Encryption with age in Apache NiFi

 In addition to property validation, the NiFi user interface supports interactive property verification.
 This feature

 allows flow designers to run additional manual checks to confirm configuration settings.
-For EncryptContentAge
+For EncryptContentAge and

-, manual verification ensures that the system can read the supplied key using Bech32 decoding and
+DecryptContentAge, manual verification ensures that the system can read the supplied key using Bech32 decoding and

 create required X25519 key objects.
 Bech32 decoding evaluates the trailing checksum for each configured key.
 Loading